-FIGURE 2.
-Parents Report via WhatsApp Regarding Student Difficulties Asking for Help The meaning of figure 2 is as follows: "Assalamualaikum, my son refuses to do his math assignment, because he didn't understand.
+The meaning of Figure 5 is as follows: "Assalamualaikum, my son refuses to do his math assignment, because he didn't understand.
 I couldn't help, because I was working.
 I had suggested asking you and Mr. Afif, but he refused out of embarrassement".
-Figure 2 supports the findings of descriptive statistics showed that students' SRL in the EMA group was experiencing the lowest increase among other EMA groups.
+Figure 5 supports the findings of descriptive statistics showed that students' SRL in the EMA group was experiencing the lowest increase among other EMA groups.
 These obstacles are due to the students' lack of confidence asking for personal help.
 The ability to demand assistance was a strategy in establishing SRL (Hendriana et al., 2017).
 When students are involved in difficult assignments, students should have the initiative to ask teachers and peers for help.
 The initiative to ask for help is related to the SRL indicator, namely learning initiatives and the ability to diagnose learning needs.
 Based on the increase in each indicator, the two indicators experienced the lowest increase.
 This showed that SRL development could be started by increasing each indicator.
-However, students in the low EMA tended to experience a higher SRL increase than those in the high and low EMA.
+However, students in the low EMA tended to experience a higher SRL increase than those in the high and medium EMA.
 The study said that students in the low EMA group experienced a higher SRL than students in the high and medium EMA (Fauzi, 2011).
-This explanation showed that the CPA approach provides benefits for students who had difficulty learning mathematics (Putri, 2015).
-Another reseach revealed the enhance in self-efficacy of low EMA students on CPA learning was higher when compared to other EMA groups, and significantly preferable than students who got conventional (Putri et al., 2020).
-Self-efficacy was one of the main indicators and factors that influence SRL.
-The increase in SRL can also be caused by the use of manipulative objects in mathematics learning activities that can create more enjoyable learning feel so that students were motivated to learn (Putri et al., 2020; Surya, 2015).
-Although inferential, the students' SRL increase with the CPA approach in high and low EMA was not better than students in conventional approach.
-Referring to the results of observations during online learning, some students tend to have difficulty representing concrete objects and images into mathematical symbols.
-So that in a few situations, students only succeed in completing the learning assignments contained in the concrete and pictorial sections.
-Students tended to prefer stages that did not involve mathematical numbers and symbols, especially students in the low EMA criteria.
-However, in the high EMA group students, this indicates that students were not used to new learning habits so that it requires a long enough period to adapt.
-(Yuliyanto, Putri, et al., 2019).
-Especially when developing SRL.
+When compared to other studies, students with high EMA tended to often experience higher SRL increases compared to other EMA groups.
+As with other research results which reveal the increase in SRL of students who are at high EMAs is better than students in other EMA groups using the reciprocal teaching approach, which is then followed by medium and low EMA (Qohar & Sumarmo, 2013).
+The worksheet in Figure 6 provides that evidence.